Skip to Content

 Our kids, who are 8 and 6 years old, recently completed this hike.
 While they are capable of hiking this distance, it can be a struggle at times.
 We were glad to have friends along to keep everyone motivated.

-Don’t miss these other best Banff day-hikes with kids.
+Don’t miss these other family-friendly Banff hikes.

 Where to Stop for Lunch or a Break